A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Overview of XL-MIMO Hardware Designs

 \section{Overview of XL-MIMO Hardware Designs}

 This section introduces major XL-MIMO hardware designs and reviews their characteristics.
 More specifically, four general XL-MIMO hardware designs are introduced: \emph{Uniform Linear Array (ULA)–based XL-MIMO}, \emph{Uniform Planar Array (UPA)–based XL-MIMO} with patch antenna elements or point antenna elements, and \emph{Continuous Aperture (CAP)-based XL-MIMO} \cite{ZheMag}.
+Note that ULA-based XL-MIMO, UPA-based MIMO with patch antenna elements, and UPA-based XL-MIMO with point antenna elements follow the first implementation approach for XL-MIMO, utilizing a discrete array aperture.
+In contrast, CAP-based XL-MIMO adheres to the second implementation approach, employing a continuous array aperture for construction.

-Figure \ref{fig1:four_models} illustrates their hardware design diagram and relationships.
+Fig. \ref{fig1:four_models} illustrates their hardware design diagram and relationships.
 More importantly, we provide the characteristics and comparisons among these hardware designs in Table~\ref{System_Comparison}.